SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 Discord lays down on the blanket and stares up at the sky.
 "I figured we could watch the clouds together."

 "Sounds very serene."
-Fluttershy says before laying down too.
+Fluttershy says before lying down too.

 Discord points up at a cloud.
 "Look, it's the formula for cold fusion!"